 - 1. Encourage source separation of waste, reuse, and recycling by ensuring appropriate storage and collection facilities for waste, and quality design of waste facilities. - 2.
 Ensure waste management systems are as intuitive for occupants as possible and are readily accessible. - 3.
 Ensure appropriate resourcing of waste management systems, including servicing. - 4.
-Minimise risk to health and safety associated with handling and disposal of waste and recycled material, and ensure optimum hygiene. - 5.
+Minimise risk to health and safety associated with handling and disposal of waste and recycled material and ensure optimum hydiene. - 5.
 Minimise adverse environmental impacts associated with waste management. - 6.
 Discourage illegal dumping by providing on site storage, and removal services.

 Note: The design of waste and recycling storage areas within dwellings and property affects ease of use, amenity, movement and handling of waste for the life of the development.
 Multiple households within the property increase challenges with regard to waste volumes, ease of access and operation of waste sorting and removal systems.
-Resources such as the 'Better Practice Guide for Waste Management in Multi-Unit Dwellings' Better practice guide for resource recovery in residential developments 2019, NSW Environmental Protection Authority should be used to inform design of multi-unit dwellings.
+Resources such as the Better practice guide for resource recovery in residential developments 2019, NSW Environmental Protection Authority should be used to inform design of multi-unit dwellings.